Wayne Corden: Leyton Orient

+Later career

-In August 2008, Corden joined Grimsby Town for training in an attempt to build up his fitness, and played in a friendly with Brigg Town.
+In August 2008, Corden joined Grimsby Town for training in an attempt to build up his fitness and played in a friendly with Brigg Town.
 The next month he signed for his home town club Leek Town of the Northern Premier League on a pay-as-you-play contract, after a brief spell with Colwyn Bay.
 He was loaned out to Eccleshall of the North West Counties Football League in the 2011–12 season.
 He retired in January 2012, having scored seven goals in 109 games for Leek.
-However he came out of retirement in July 2013 to play for Northern Premier League side Kidsgrove Athletic.
+However, he came out of retirement in July 2013 to play for Northern Premier League side Kidsgrove Athletic.
 The "Grove" finished bottom of the Division One South in 2013–14 and were relegated.
 He went on to play for Rocester in the Midland Football Alliance.

 Post-retirement

 After retiring from club football, Corden began playing pub football in the Staffordshire Potteries League Veterans' Division.
+He works at a specialist school for children with special education needs.